Reading Intervention Year End Data Analysis

 Next Steps for You

-To make this process easier, we created a free data-tracking printable.
+To make this process easier, we created a free data-tracking resource.
+Click here to grab it!
 It’s designed to keep your data organized across all five core components of reading.